Three pastel colored chopsticks, a product of Obama, Japan.

 In the images above the craftsman uses a technique called Fuki-Urushi: applying and wiping off the urushi and repeating the process over and over to unveil the natural pattern of the wood and add a glossy finish to the bowl.

-In simplified terms, after applying layers of coating and leaving them to dry, cure, and polish, a glossy finish will appear, which will also help preserve the original material used, like wood, acting like a protective skin, for water and heat, as well as acting as a decorative form.
 The traditional lacquer technique is also respected as a form of art, hand-crafted by an artisan.
-In the picture above, the bowls are crafted from sakura tree wood and coated in Urushi lacquer by a local craftsman who did everything himself, from cutting down the tree, hand-made from start to finish, which, upon inquiring, takes around a whole year until the finished bowl we see in the photo above.
+In the picture above, the bowls are crafted from sakura tree wood and coated in Urushi lacquer by a local craftsman in Hyogo who did everything himself, from cutting down the tree, hand-made from start to finish, which, upon inquiring, takes around a whole year until the finished bowl we see in the photo above.

-Think of an enamel dial famously used in Europe in many fine watchmaking and art, which requires many layers of silica powder, burned in a furnace, and various techniques used, from Grand feu to miniature painting.
-An Urushi has also recently gained more reputation for itself in dial making, although it may not possessed as high a defect rate as an enamel dial, it is a sophisticated traditional technique that is tedious and precise, which produces a unique charisma and story to the final piece.
-This dial perfectly showcased what kind of art a skilled Urushi artist with the proper technique can produce.
+Urushi watch dials have also recently gained more and more reputation for themselves in higher-end dial making.
+Although it may not possess as high a defect rate as an enamel dial, it is a sophisticated traditional technique that is tedious and precise, which leads to a unique charisma and story to the final piece.

 Wakasa Nuri: The Famous Craft of Obama